The Adivars, FSU business professors, are squarely focused on innovation and paving the way to lucrative careers for students

 "This is one of 11 SAP labs in the country and the only one in the Southeast," says Dr. Murat Adivar, who launched and teaches the curriculum.
 Fayetteville State is the sole higher-learning institution in North Carolina to offer the SAP-certification program.

 The professor credits Dr. Pamela Jackson, his former Dean and retired FSU Provost, and Department Chair Dr. Constance Lightner with the vision to bring the SAP opportunity to FSU.
 They first approached him in 2016 about spearheading the effort.
 He ran with it.
 There were hurdles to cross, such as negotiations and legal paperwork with the German software maker.
 Perseverance won.
 Dr. Adivar began teaching the program in 2017.
-The students have included undergraduates, MBAs, the military-connected, and even professors from other states.
+The students have included undergraduates, MBAs, the military-affiliated, and even professors from other states.
 The cost is roughly equal to the cost of 12 credit hours at Fayetteville State.
 Veterans have used the GI Bill to pay for the course.
 The pass rate is upward of 90 percent, and to date, about 100 people have earned their SAP certification at FSU.

 Dr. Murat Adivar has a partner in his efforts to make a difference: Dr. Burcu Adivar, Associate Dean of the Broadwell College of Business & Economics, which has been lauded nationally by U.S. News & World Report, The Princeton Review, and Military Times, just to name a few.
 She is also his wife.
 (So, yes, technically, she is his boss.)